Q. What are the entry requirements for IHS courses?

 Q. What happens if I have to stop the course part way through?

-A. If you have to stop a course part way through, the Institute will hold your place open for up to one year at the discretion of an Institute Directors.
+A. If you have to stop a course part way through, the Institute will hold your place open for up to two years at the discretion of an Institute Directors.
 You are obliged to continue payments for the semester started.
 IHS cannot guarantee an immediate place, you may have to wait for a place to become available.

 Q. What are the career opportunities?